Your little girl is getting married – can you believe it’s actually happening?

 The big day is planned, the venue is set, the flowers have been ordered, the groom has your approval – there’s not much left to arrange.
 The one thing that’s missing?

-You’ve probably gone through painstaking efforts to ensure that the bride’s dress is perfect, the bridesmaids are set, and even the flower girl is good to go – but have you shopped for your dress
+You’ve probably gone through painstaking efforts to ensure that the bride’s dress is perfect (get some inspiration for wedding dresses), the bridesmaids are set, and even the flower girl is good to go – but have you shopped for your dress?

 If not, that’s okay.
 If you’re overwhelmed, that’s okay, too.